 Personnel and Salary Impacts.
-Changes in service demand, budgets and other internal/external factors may cause Library Administration to increase or decrease staffing levels.
-Historically, personnel costs including salary and fringe benefits remain the Library's most significant operating cost.
-The Library strives to have a competitive compensation program in order to retain and attract quality employees.
-Rising minimum wage, employee retention and revenue inflow remain a concern in budget forecasting.
+Changes in service demand, budgets and other internal/external factors may cause increases or decrease staffing levels.
+Personnel costs including salary and fringe benefits remain the Library's most significant operating cost.
+The Library strives to have a competitive compensation program in order to attract and retain quality employees.
+Minimum wage (rising annually through 2025), employee retention and revenue inflow remain a concern in budget forecasting.